QueshAnmak/Muse/README.md

 ## Using the extension

 - Go to the Meet tab. (just making sure it is the active tab)
 - Click on the Muse extension.
-Muse will take a minute to setup.
+  - Muse will take a minute to setup.
+DO NOT MINIMIZE OR ITERACT WITH THE NEW BROWSER!!!
+The browser will automatically minimize when Muse is set up.
 - Done (ツ) *Badum Tsss!*

 ## Using CLI